-“She was robbed,” was my his’s initial thought.
+“She was robbed,” was his’s initial thought.

 I was in pain and couldn’t mention a word for a couple of seconds.
 He understood the situation when he saw blood on my left knee.
 There was a large cut surrounded by smaller ones plus dark spots on the entire affected area.
 I shed a tear or two while the pain was at its peak.

 My husband hugged me.
 Some ladies stopped to help.
 One of them told us about a clinic in the main plaza.
-We thanked and told them I was fine.
+We thanked them and told them I was fine.
 When I was able to stand, we decided to stop by the clinic because the cuts and bruises looked kind of serious.

 Once at the clinic, the doctor told me I needed stitches.
 I got really nervous at that moment.
 Seeing myself in a hospital bed waiting to be sewn like a piece of cloth is not my ideal vision of a travel experience.
 Once the affected area was cleaned, the doctor informed me I didn’t need the stitches because the main cut wasn’t that deep.
 Uffff, I breathed with relief.
 We left after I was bandaged.

-What I learned from this situation
+What I Learned from Getting Hurt

 I want to share what worked for me at that moment.
-I believe this can be of help in similar cases (and assuming there are no life threatening wounds involved).
+I believe this can be of help in similar cases (and assuming there are no life-threatening wounds involved).

-– Use common sense – Evaluate the situation and determine if you need medical help.
+Use common sense – Evaluate the situation and determine if you need medical help.
 When in doubt, decide to look for medical attention.

-– Inform the doctor about your allergies – This is important for obvious reasons.
+Inform the doctor about your allergies – This is important for obvious reasons.
 Some people even carry cards in the local language.

-– Follow medical recommendations – Take and/or apply the prescriptions.
+Follow medical recommendations – Take and/or apply the prescriptions.
 If you don’t do this, things may get more complicated.

-– Follow closely your progress – I took a close look at my wounds every day.
+Follow closely your progress – I took a close look at my wounds every day.
 I knew they weren’t getting infected.
 The pain was diminishing with time.
 If you don’t see progress, it may be time to visit the doctor again.